Close

 Dear users,

-This is significant progress, and I am sincerely grateful to everyone who has already supported me.
+I am sincerely grateful to everyone who contributed to this project.

 Can anybody help me to translate few my gadgets to other languages (Korean, Thai, Vietnamese, etc.)?
 If you’re that person, please call me using the contact form.